 - 1. The first step is to contact Customer Service at (603) 610-3000 for an RMA number.
 This number allows SIG SAUER to track the status of your return from its receipt at SIG SAUER through its return to you.
 Please do not send your firearm until you obtain an RMA number. - 2.
 Make sure the chamber and magazine(s) are unloaded and that no ammunition is included with your returned firearm. - 3.
 Package the firearm securely to prevent damage.
 Enclose a letter which includes your name, street address, daytime phone number, model and serial number, and a detailed description of the problem you are experienced or the work you want performed.
 With the exception of extra magazines, do not include scopes, mounts, or other accessories. - 4.
 An individual's ability to legally ship firearms to the manufacturer for repair or service varies according to state and local law.
 Some jurisdictions require that firearms be shipped and returned by a Federally Licensed Firearms Dealer.
-Consult applicable law to determine how your firearm should be returned. - 5.
-Federal law prohibits persons who do not possess a federal Firearms License from shipping a firearm via the U.S. Postal Service.
-(Note: any shipment of firearms outside U.S. borders is subject to the export laws of the United States and to the valid laws of the specific country, which you must strictly follow: prior to exporting any firearm you should seek legal counsel.) - SIG SAUER is not responsible for any firearm until it is received, nor for damage incurred during shipment.
+Consult applicable law to determine how your firearm should be returned.

-9.0 Shipping Firearms for Repair - Continued
+8.0 Shipping Firearms for Repair - Continued